 Taking Classes as a High School Student

-High school students can take classes at CU Boulder to earn college credit that may also be applied to high school graduation requirements through the High School Concurrent program.
+High school students can take classes at CU Boulder to earn college credit that may also be applied to high school graduation requirements through the High School ACCESS program.

 Many students use this opportunity to advance in math, science, modern languages, and other subjects.
 It can be a good fit for students who feel like a high school class is moving too slowly or who have completed the highest level of a class offered at their high school and would like to continue their studies in that discipline.

 The credits you earn at CU Boulder will appear on a CU Boulder transcript.
 You must provide a copy of that transcript to any college to which you apply.
 Please be aware the grades you earn will follow you into any degree program if you admit to any of the University of Colorado campuses.

 High school students enroll in CU Boulder classes through Continuing Education as visiting, nondegree students.
 You must work with your high school counselor, parent/guardian, and the CU Boulder program coordinator to determine which CU Boulder courses best fit your goals.

 To enroll, you must show evidence you meet all prerequisites for the CU Boulder courses you wish to take.
 If you completed the prerequisite at a community college, you must submit a copy of your unofficial transcript.
 If you have taken an AP test, an unofficial copy of your score (that includes your name) can also work for prerequisite verification.

 For students interested in taking a foreign language, CU Boulder offers an online placement assessment.
 You are welcome to speak with your high school teacher or a CE academic advisor about appropriate course placement as well.